Resparing/vkdt/DOCUMENTATION/Surface.md

 ### Introduction

-The VKDT Surface is a abstraction over the SurfaceKHR, it is found in the `vkdt/surface.h` header file.
+The VKDT Surface is a abstraction over the Vulkan Surface KHR, it is found in the `vkdt/surface.h` header file.
 All debugging methods are printed with `std::cout`, all runtime errors are thrown with `throw std::runtime_error()`.
-These errors can be caught and debugged with a try-catch and `const std::exception&`.
+These errors can be caught & debugged with a try-catch & `const std::exception&`.

 <br>